Condensate Fraction Scaling and Berezinskii-Kosterlitz-Thouless Transition of Superconductivity and Superfluidity

-It is noteworthy that Fig.~\ref{fig:Fig01CondScaling} reveals a prominent discrepancy between $n_c$ and $\langle\Delta^2\rangle$.
-The latter shows a pronounced finite-size effect, with results for $L<32$ clearly deviating from the correct scaling behavior observed in larger systems (especially for $T/t\le0.145$), as shown in Fig.~\ref{fig:Fig01CondScaling}(b).
-If the numerical simulations are restricted to $L=20$, as in previous studies~\cite{Scalettar1989,Moreo1991,Paiva2004,Nakano2006,Paiva2010,Fontenele2022,Xingchuan2023,Wang2023}, one would obtain the BKT transition temperature in the range $0.12<T_{\rm BKT}/t<0.13$, consistent with that reported in Ref.~\onlinecite{Wang2023}, but with an error exceeding $10\%$ relative to the correct value.
-Nevertheless, condensate fraction $n_c$ shown in Fig.~\ref{fig:Fig01CondScaling}(a) exhibits much better size-scaling behavior around BKT transition.
-Results for $L\le20$ are sufficient to accurately determine the BKT transition temperature, with a small interval of $0.005t$, pinning it down to the quantitatively correct range.
-This difference can be attributed to the distinct underlying physics of these two quantities.
+The above scaling difference can be attributed to the distinct underlying physics of these two quantities.
 Formally, $\langle\Delta^2\rangle$ includes a subleading correction $\propto L^{-2}$~\cite{Suppl}, in addition to the leading term $\propto L^{-\eta}$.
 Physically, while $\langle\Delta^2\rangle$ only accounts for on-site pairing, the pairing matrix $M_{\mathbf{k}\mathbf{k}^{\prime}}$ originates from $\mathbf{k}$-space pairing, meaning that $n_c$ encompasses contributions from Cooper pairs of all possible sizes.
 For weak to intermediate attractive interactions, nonlocal fermion pairing is non-negligible, as evidenced by AFQMC results of real-space pair wave function~\cite{Suppl}, and has also been observed in a recent optical lattice experiment~\cite{Hartke2023}.
 The contribution from local Cooper pairs to the overall pairing can fluctuate significantly with system size.
-As a result, the quantity $\langle\Delta^2\rangle$ fails to capture the full pairing structure of the system and is subject to strong finite-size effects.
+Consequently, the quantity $\langle\Delta^2\rangle$ fails to capture the full pairing structure of the system and it is subject to strong finite-size effects regarding the asymptotic scaling (i.e., $\langle\Delta^2\rangle\propto L^{-\eta}$).

+We have obtained similar results as Fig.~\ref{fig:Fig01CondScaling} for different $U/t$ and $\mu/t$, and have verified the same scaling behaviors in fixed-$\mu$ and fixed-density calculations~\cite{Suppl}.
+We present fixed-$\mu$ results to enable efficient access to large system sizes within the grand-canonical framework, since achieving fixed density requires iterative tuning of $\mu$, which becomes increasingly costly for large $L$.
+This consideration is particularly relevant here.
+The on-site pairing correlator has strong finite-size effects and needs $L\ge 32$ to reach the correct scaling regime, making fixed-density calculations much more demanding.
+In contrast, the condensate fraction yields reliable estimates already at moderate system sizes within the same framework.